 The handle is comfortable and can be held with one hand.
 You can boil up to 2.2 Qt. of water with the kettle.

-3. All-Clad E86199 Stainless Steel Tea Kettle – Premium Pick
+3. All-Clad E86199 Stainless Steel Tea Kettle – Best Premium Tea Kettle

 The next product I will like to review is a premium option from All-Clad – the E86199 Stainless Steel Tea Kettle.
 Although expensive, this kettle provides a good balance of quality and performance.

 So, if you want something reliable and don’t mind paying extra for it, then you will do well to purchase this product.
 I have no doubt you will get good value for your money.

 One of the first things you will notice about the kettle is that it has a shiny metallic design.
 It’s constructed from heavy gauge stainless steel while the base is bonded to prevent warping.